ClarytyLLC/docs/src/docs/aiware/install/install.md

    <ul>
    <li class="inner-content">

-   macOS: You can check the status of the installation via running `launchctl list | grep aiware-agent`
+   macOS: You can check the status of the installation by running `launchctl list | grep aiware-agent`.

    ![screenshot 2](https://user-images.githubusercontent.com/53197964/123053909-37973900-d3b9-11eb-9e29-590a14a113c6.png)